EchterAlsFake/Porn_Fetch/README.md

 > [!IMPORTANT]
 > Porn Fetch will receive paid only features with a license system.
 Please join the [DISCUSSION](https://github.com/EchterAlsFake/Porn_Fetch/discussions/101), I'd like to know your ideas / feedback!

+# Rewrite
+Porn Fetch will be rewritten in QML and core functions will be rewritten from scratch to turn this legacy Qt Widgets app into a hyper modern touch friendly and future proof application.
+This will take a lot of time.
+I can't tell you if it's gonna be 1 month or 5, but probably something like this :)

 <div align = center>
 <img src="https://github.com/EchterAlsFake/Porn_Fetch/blob/master/src/frontend/graphics/logo_transparent.png" alt="Porn Fetch Logo" width="350"/>
 <br>